In times of 3 formats, I played 100 Tests; next generation can take that from my career: Kohli | Sports-Games

 Kohli had his actor wife Anushka Sharma for company and brother Vikas Kohli was in the stands.

-From the BCCI, president Sourav Ganguly, secretary Jay Shah, treasurer Arun Dhumal and vice-president Rajiv Shukla were in attendance.

-Coach Dravid gave a warm speech, waxing eloquent about his longevity and asked him to ''double it up''.

 ''It is a special moment for me.
 My wife is here and so is my brother.
-Everyone is very proud.
-It is indeed a team game and it couldn't have been possible without you.
+All my family members and coach from childhood, all are proud.
+It is indeed a team game and it couldn't have been possible without you. ''Thanks to BCCI as well for giving me this opportunity to represent the Indian cricket team initially and from there on everything has gone from strength to strength.

+''I couldn't have received it from a better person, one of my childhood heroes.
+I still have that picture in my house from under-15 NCA days, where I was looking at you and taking a picture with you and today I get my 100th Test cap from you.
+So, indeed it's been a great journey and one which hopefully continues to grow.''
+From the BCCI, president Sourav Ganguly, secretary Jay Shah, treasurer Arun Dhumal and vice-president Rajiv Shukla were in attendance.

+Coach Dravid gave a warm speech, waxing eloquent about Kohli's longevity and asked him to ''double it up''.

+''Virat, I am sure when you started out as a kid, you wanted to play one Test match for India and you stand here today on the cusp of your 100th Test match,'' the India coach said.

+''You can be very proud of not only playing the 100th Test match but also for the great journey that you have navigated through.
+Congratulations to you and your family on this fantastic achievement,'' Dravid said.

-Tributes have been pouring in for Kohli for past several and on Friday morning Board secretary Jay Shah tweeted to describe the former skipper as the man who redefined Test cricket.
+''It's well deserved, well earned, and hopefully it is just the start of many things to come.
+As we say in the dressing room, double it up,'' the former captain before presenting the cap to Kohli.''
+Tributes have been pouring in for Kohli for past several days and on Friday morning Board secretary Jay Shah tweeted to describe the former skipper as the man who redefined Test cricket.

 ''His journey has been a union of emotion, passion, dedication and determination.
 To the man who redefined Test cricket and infused it with fresh life, congratulations @imVkohli on this landmark Test.
 Let's come together and celebrate,'' Shah said.